outerlooper/OuterlooperPress/README.md

 ### The Assets

-`./assets/` ... where all the action is.
+`./assets/` - where all the action is

 - `css/` - additional CSS outside of the core **OuterlooperPress** styles
 - `fonts/` - locally hosted fonts